 While Rajkumar Hirani smartly makes a move rightly taking on the fourth pillar of the democracy and Ranbir breaking the fourth wall – how journalists corroborated and almost demolished Dutt’s life with question mark.
 Although, it appears smaller in size, the impact created makes stormy waves in a person’s life whose life now is hard to judge – its blurred by the fourth pillar for their spicy material (suggestive).
 And then we have Sanjay Dutt’s spiced life, perks of being an actor surrounded by irresponsible media.

 It takes time to adjust with Ranbir Kapoor, what looks like a caricature act flows into a nuanced performance, while his uncanny resemblance immediately makes us believe but it’s his terrific performance which furls.
-Vicky Kaushal wins it, his versatile performance is bound for tear shedding, the conviction he soaks into the character is a major takeaway.
+Vicky Kaushal wins it, his versatile performance is bound for tear shedding, his sheer conviction in dressing as Kamli is a major takeaway.
 And a glance of Manisha Koirala as Nargis is enough to warm the soul.

 Sanju is marred by its manipulative Background Score but it scores high on its relationship drama front with an overflow of emotions.
 It’s about writing trick, how to propel a flawed story into a courageous drama – unapologetically accepting it as Rajkumar Hirani’s weakest film.